trending_up Reporting

 EN Fund Statement Summary

-The EN Fund Statement Summary has the same characteristics as the SU Fund Statement Summary but only reports on endowment funds .
+The EN Fund Statement Summary has the same characteristics as the SU Fund Statement Summary but reports only on endowment funds .

 Fiscal Year Merged Pool Anticipated Payout Summary